Dynamic DNS Support for Firewall Interfaces

 - Before configuring DDNS, determine the hostname that you registered with your DDNS provider.

 - Obtain the public SSL certificate from your DDNS provider and import it into the firewall.

 - Configue DDNS for a Layer 3 interface.

 - EnableDDNS for an Ethernet or VLAN interface or subinterface and enter theHostnamefor the interface, which exactly matches the hostname you registered with the DDNS service.

 - Select one or more IPv4 or IPv6 addresses assigned to the interface.

 - Create a certificate profile or select a certificate profile to verify the SSL certificate of the DDNS service when the firewall first connects to a DDNS service to register an IP address and at every update.

-number) you are using for DDNS service.Palo Alto Networks uses content updates to add new DDNS service providers and to provide updates to their services.
+- Select theVendor(and version number) you are using for DDNS service.Palo Alto Networks uses content updates to add new DDNS service providers and to provide updates to their services.